-The film “Away You Go” (Darling Berlin) by Philipp Eichholtz is now also available on DVD.
-The third feature film by the Berlin filmmaker opened the perspective of the Berlinale in 2018 and tells the story of teacher Charlie, who puts her life to the test and makes a surprising final decision … The main…
+“Away You Go” (German title: “Rückenwind von vorn”) by Philipp Eichholtz celebrates its free TV premiere on TELE 5 in November.
+The third feature film by the Berlin filmmaker, released on the film label Darling Berlin, opened the Perspektive section of the Berlinale in 2018 and tells the story of the teacher Charlie, who puts…

 With the film “Rückenwind von vorn” (English title: “Away You Go“) Philipp Eichholtz starts his third feature film into the cinemas.
 The film is at the same time after “Love me!
 (2014), “Luca tanzt leise” (2016) is the third and last part of a trilogy about strong women who are faced with profound decisions.
 “Rückenwind von vorn” had its German premiere at the 68th Berlinale in the section “Perspektive Deutsches Kino“.